Chapter 3: Student Accountability

 The following, although not exhaustive, is a list of common components of accountability action plans:

 - Restriction.
-Loss of privileges that are consistent with the violation and the rehabilitation of the student.
-This may include directives to refrain from entry to certain areas of campus or contact with particular individuals, or the loss of campus parking and driving privileges
+Loss of privileges that are consistent with the violation and the rehabilitation of the student or student organization.
+This may include directives to refrain from entry to certain areas of campus or contact with particular individuals, or the loss of campus parking and driving privileges.

 - Restitution.
 Repair or replacement of lost or damaged property or compensation for other costs arising from a violation.

 - Fines/fees.
 Fees or fines to cover the expense of educational or work service programs may also be imposed.

 - Letters of apology.
 Letters of apology may be used when a violation has a specific impact on another member of the University community or larger Nashville community.

 - Online tutorials.
 Completion of online tutorials designed to educate the student(s) on a particular topic that is relevant to the violation and/or designed to improve the student’s decision-making may be required.